ucsb-cs56-m18/ucsb-cs56-m18.github.io/_lab/lab01.md

 # Grading:

 * Part of your grade is determined by the points shown on submit.cs
-* The remainder is determined by the following:
+* The remainder is determined by manual grading using the following rubric:
    * (25 pts) Did you follow the instructions for setting up your repo? (naming, making it private, pulling in starter code, adding partner as collaborator)
    * (25 pts) Did you publish your javadoc correctly, link to it from your README, and in general, tidy up your README as indicated?